valid4j/valid4j/src/site/markdown/concepts.md

       return ensure(r, notNullValue());
     }

-A contract violation implies a logical error in the program.
-Therefore it doesn't make sense to try to recover from it.
-If you do, you're doing it wrong...

-If a bug is detected in your application, it means it is in an unknown state, a state that your code is not prepared to handle.
-A reasonable _global_ recovery policy would perhaps be to restart your application, return a HTTP 500 response or similar.

 Beneficial side effects of using contracts is that it
-• encourages the use of a single exit/return statement where the ensure contract may be checked.
-Several return statements each checking the contract would clutter the code and be error prone.
+* encourages the use of a single exit/return statement where the ensure contract may be checked.
+Several return statements, each checking the postcondition, would clutter the code and be error prone.
-• makes it obvious for the programmer to reason about what recoverable exceptions could occur when executing the code, i.e. the cases when the ensure contracts cannot be fulfilled.
+* makes it obvious for the programmer to reason about what recoverable exceptions could occur when executing the code, i.e. the cases when the ensure contracts cannot be fulfilled.

-## Require contracts (preconditions)

-* The clients' responsibility.
-What the client is _required_ to fulfill.
-* Expresses what has to be fulfilled before a method may be called.
-* Conditions on the state of the supplier, and/or input parameters.

-## Ensure contracts (postconditions)

-* The suppliers' responsibility.
-What the supplier _ensures_ will be fulfilled.
-* Expresses what is fulfilled after the method has executed.
-* Conditions on the state of the supplier, and/or return values.
-* Recoverable exception(s) may be thrown in those cases where the method can not fulfill its postcondition(s).
-(This is error handling, not contracts...)

-## Invariants

-* Expresses what is always fulfilled for an objects.
-* **Important**: Must hold _even if_ an exception is thrown!
-* This is trickier that it seems...
-Be careful - dragons be here!

-# Invariants

-Dragons be here...
-Prefer immutable classes and check invariants at exit of constructor.
-This is a much simpler special case of invariants.
+---

 # Good manners to keep

+Easy!
+Right?
 If you are using contracts to clarify the responsibilities between clients and suppliers there are a couple of things to keep in mind.

 ## Separate queries from commands

 There are two types of methods in the world:

-* Commands/mutators - which change the program state in any way.
+* Commands/mutators - methods that change the program state in any way.
-* Queries/accessors - which do not change the program state.
+* Queries/accessors - methods that do not change the program state.
 These are side-effect free functions.

 You should separate commands from queries.
 Your methods should have a single well-defined responsibility.
 Either they are commands, methods that change the current state of your program.
 Or they are queries, side-effect free methods that just return a result.
-Contract checking shall not change the (perceived) program state.
-Perceived that is, like acquiring & releasing a mutex is ok, caching is ok.
+Evaluating and verifying contracts shall not change the (perceived) program state.
+(Perceived that is; like acquiring & releasing a mutex may be ok, caching may be ok.)

 Why?
 Goes without saying!
 Contracts are a part of the specification, not the semantics.
 The outcome of a contract check must not depend on how many times it has been checked (if any).

-Evaluating your contracts must be a side-effect free function.
-Think of contracts as assertions.
-Your program should execute correctly even if your contracts aren't checked at all at runtime.
-Therefore it is important that no state-altering methods (i.e. commands) are invoked when evaluating contract conditions.
+A bug-free application should not rely on contracts being evaluated at all.

 Only use queries in contract conditions.
 Never use commands in contracts.

-## Provide a complete interface for your clients
+## Provide a complete (and usable) interface for your clients

 Specifying preconditions is the same as putting requirements on your clients.
 You are essentially demanding them to fulfill their responsibilities.
-Make sure they also have the possibility to achieve that.
+Make sure they also have the _possibility_ to achieve that.

     public class BadManners {
       public BadManners(int i) {
-        require(isValid(i)); // Using private methods in contracts...
+        require(isValid(i)); // Never use private methods in contracts!!
                              // ...makes the class pretty useless
-                             // DON'T DO THIS!
       }
-      private static boolean isValid(int i) {
+      private static boolean isValid(int i) { ... }
-        ...
     }
-    }

 When specifying your contracts, provide your clients with a public interface to make it possible for them to fulfill their obligations.
+Using private methods as a contract specification makes the class pretty useless.
+No client can fulfill their responsibilities if it's not possible for them to check if they actually _have_ fulfilled them.

-## Don't use contracts for error handling.
-Don't use error handling for contracts.
+## Contracts vs. error handling

-Example country codes?
-Error handling at system boundaries.
-Never catch and try to recover from contract violations - you're doing it wrong if you do.
-Instead use the uncaughtExceptionHandler for global recovery.
-Do not use contracts for error handling!
+Contracts is not error handling!
+Error handling is not contracts!
-Contracts ensure the correctness of a program.

-Recoverable exceptions are used for fault tolerance and error handling.
+Use contracts to ensure the correctness of a program.
+Contracts are used to detect logical errors or internal contradictions, making sure that the collaborating classes that constitute your program fulfill their obligations.
+Do not use contracts to deal with situations that couldn't be considered in your control, like invalid user input, network connection errors, or file system issues.
 Contracts are no substitute for proper error handling and recovery.

-The difference is all about specification.
-How much responsibility can we put on our clients?
-Contracts are not an input checking tool.

-Compare with having external ”systems” as users, networks, hard disk drives, etc.
-”External” in this context means outside of our thread of control.

-    public void doSomething() throws CouldNotDoSomething {
-      require(isGood());

-      if (tryStuff()) {
-        this.state = GREAT;
-      } else {
-        throw CouldNotDoSomething();
+Use error handling to ensure the robustness of a program.
+To deal with exceptional cases outside your control, like erroneous user input or failed network connections, we need error handling.
+Do not use error handling to deal with logical errors, i.e. programming errors.

+    // Example of using contracts when creating new instances of Country public class Country {

+      // Use contract to specify that it is the _clients_ responsibility
+      // to make sure only valid country codes are given to the constructor.
+      // Invoking this constructor with an invalid country code is considered
+      // to be a programming error on the clients part. public Country(String code) {
+        require(isValidCountryCode(code));
+        //
       }

-      ensure(isGreat());
+      // Make method available (i.e public) for clients to use, making it possible
+      // for them to fulfill their part of the contract public static boolean isValidCountryCode(String code) {
+        // ...
       }
+    }

+The above code is an example on how to use contracts to push a responsibility to the client.
+A client which doesn't fulfill the contract has a programming error.

+Below is the same code using a technique of error handling instead.

+    // Example of using error handling when creating new instances of Country public static class Country {

+      // Define a recoverable exception for clients to catch and recover from public static class InvalidCountryCodeException extends RuntimeException {}

+      // Use error handling to throw a recoverable exception in the case an
+      // invalid country code is supplied to the constructor.
+A proper client
+      // will have to catch and recover from such an exception should it occur. public Country(String code) {
+        validate(isValidCountryCode(code), new InvalidCountryCodeException());

+      }

+      // Validation code may or may not be available for clients to use directly. private static boolean isValidCountryCode(String code) {
+        // ...
+      }
+    }

+How do I choose between using contracts and/or error handling?
+Well, you are the designer of the class, and can decide how much responsibility you can and will put on your clients.
+What is the anticipated usage of the class?
+Also remember that (recoverable) exceptions should be used for exceptional cases, not the normal flow.

 A rule of thumb: